Noah Hershkowitz: Early life and career

 Hershkowitz obtained a bachelor's degree from Union College in 1962 and a Ph.D. in physics from Johns Hopkins University in 1966.
 Upon graduation, Hershkowitz remained at the university to become an instructor in physics until 1967, where he was employed as assistant professor at the University of Iowa until 1980.
 During this time between 1974 and 1975, he was a visiting professor at the University of California, Los Angeles.
 Between 1980 and 1981, he was a visiting professor at the University of Colorado, Boulder.
 In 1981, he became a professor at the University of Wisconsin-Madison, and was the Irving Langmuir Professor of Engineering Physics.

 In 1992, Hershkowitz founded the journal Plasma Sources Science and Technology as the editor-in-chief.

 Scientific contributions

 Hershkowitz' work on low temperature plasmas included radio frequency wave heating, sheath physics, potential profiles, diagnostic probes and the industrial applications of plasmas.

 His work also has applications in magnetic confinement fusion (e.g. tokamaks, magnetic mirrors).

 Honors and awards

 Hershkowitz has been a fellow of the American Physical Society and the IEEE since 1981.

 In 2004, Hershkowitz was jointly awarded the James Clerk Maxwell Prize for Plasma Physics with Valery Godyak for his research on low-temperature plasmas.
+That same year he received the Plasma Prize of the American Vacuum Society.
 In 2015, he received the IEEE Marie Sklodowska-Curie Award for "innovative research and inspiring education in basic and applied plasma science".